 Before starting food prep, wash your hands with soap for at least 20 seconds.

-Thaw poultry in the refrigerator or the microwave, never at room temperature.
+Thaw frozen, raw poultry in the refrigerator or the microwave, never at room temperature.

 Do not rinse raw poultry.